shelly-hub/pandas---challenge/README.md

   The disadvantages of using Pandas:
  - Manual error check to be done step by step to ensure the raw data is uniform to work before proceed to the calculations.
  - Syntax error is intensive in the process of using Pandas.
- - Ensure the Visual Studio Code terminal is always on when working with Jupyter workbook.

 **References**